Garage Floor Mats

 It is our policy to suggest plywood under kickstands, split kickstands, jacks, jack stands and other items that may create a point load.
 A puck will suffice for kickstands.

 Are you considering added protection for your garage flooring?
 Garage floor mats for cars can keep your flooring intact after experiencing heavy vehicle traffic while helping keep your garage consistently organized and clean.
 They’re very easy to install and come with many options that allow for ample customization.

 Many people also use garage mats, including rubber garage flooring mats, to protect flooring from general damage, spills, and staining.
 For example, if your garage is susceptible to oil spills or leaks, this substance can get onto your concrete and cause permanent stains without the help of protective garage mats.

-Another advantage of garage floor mats is the ability to keep them clean better than other floor coverings.
-Once you install garage floor mats for cars and overall protection, you can then clean your garage floor by simply wiping the mats or rinsing them off with a hose.
+Another advantage of garage flooring is the ability to keep them clean better than other floor coverings.
+Once you install mats for cars and overall protection, you can then clean your garage floor by simply wiping the mats or rinsing them off with a hose.
 Their layout c

 Garage Car Mats Protect Your Concrete!

 Garage floor mats provide a great way to beautify and protect your floor.
 From BLT G-Floor rolls to containment mats and carpet Garage Mats, we have you covered!
 We believe it is important that you see the product before you make a purchase.
 As a result, we also continue to offer two free samples of the products we sell.

 G-Floor is a great option for your floor.
 Unlike epoxy or tile, our mats can be rolled out in minutes.
 If you are covering the entire floor, these mats can be trimmed to fit.
 Mats are substantially easier to install than garage floor coatings as they require little to no surface preparation, no harsh chemicals and have a considerably lower risk of failure.